24 Hour Service Station: Recent years

 In 2010 Freebass released the first of several albums on the label.
 The group includes Peter Hook of Joy Division & New Order, Gary "Mani" Mounfield of The Stone Roses & Primal Scream, Andy Rourke of The Smiths, Phil Murphy of Man Ray, Paul Kehoe of Monaco and Gary Briggs of Haven.
 Peter Hook also played in two other bands that signed to the label; Man Ray with Phil Murphy, and Peter Hook and The Light.
 Fritz von Runte, a DJ and producer based in England, does frequently work with the label.

 Most of the bands signing to the label remained from the Tampa, Florida region, including The Beauvilles, Non-aggression Pact, singer-songwriter John Ralston, and punk rock band Pink Lincolns.
 Yes But No, a duo of young sisters that contributed to the Ceremony compilation, are also from the area.

 24 Hour Distribution

-24 Hour Distribution is a global media distribution network, delivering content to over 250 International digital music outlets including iTunes, eMusic, Rhapsody and Spotify, via a partnership with Independent Online Distribution Alliance and The Orchard.
-Physical products are available to retailers in the United States and Canada such as Best Buy, Barnes & Noble and F.Y.E., and Independent music stores including the coalitions A.I.M.S., C.I.M.S. & Music Monitor Network, and One-Stop fulfillment including Amazon.com, Alliance Entertainment Corporation (A.E.C.), Baker & Taylor Inc. and Super D / Phantom.
-24 Hour Distribution exports physical goods to vendors in Europe, Asia, South America, Australia and New Zealand.
+24 Hour Distribution is a global media distribution network, delivering content to over 250 international digital music outlets via a partnership with Independent Online Distribution Alliance and The Orchard.
+Physical products are available to retailers in the United States and Canada and independent music stores including the coalitions A.I.M.S., C.I.M.S. & Music Monitor Network, and one-stop fulfillment.
+24 Hour Distribution exports physical goods to vendors in Europe, Asia, South America, Australia, and New Zealand.

 Among its distribution clients are Peter Hook's label Hacienda Records UK, and In a Circle Records, which handle Brooklyn Rider, Yo-Yo Ma, and The Knights.